Traction Slide: How to Show Growth Metrics That Win Investor Confidence

 Analyzing traction slides from 75 funded startups revealed a counterintuitive pattern: the absolute numbers mattered less than the shape of the growth curve.
 A company at $50K MRR growing 25% month-over-month consistently outperformed companies at $200K MRR with flat or erratic growth.
 Investors were buying trajectory, not snapshots.

-This guide covers exactly which metrics to include at each funding stage (with benchmarks), how to visualize growth in ways that emphasize trajectory, the presentation mistakes that kill investor confidence, and how to position limited traction when you're still early.
+This guide covers exactly which metrics to include at each funding stage (with benchmarks), how to visualize growth effectively, common presentation mistakes, and how to position limited traction when you're still early.
+For a complete pitch deck framework showing how the traction slide fits into the full 12-slide structure, see our Pitch Deck Guide.

 What Is a Traction Slide?#